SK Archives Photo R-A27910

 Useful Publications for Family History Research

-There are a number of publications available at the Saskatchewan Archives that may be helpful for family history research.
+There are a number of publications available at the Provincial Archives that may be helpful for family history research.

 Histories of many communities, school districts, churches, and institutions are available in Regina and Saskatoon offices.
 These books may contain family histories, photographs, biographical sketches of local pioneers as well as lists of settlers, schoolteachers, elected officials, and clergy.